Kashyap-Rishi/CRM-SOFTWARE/README.md

-# CRM-SOFTWARE
+# PROJECT MANAGER

-A software tool for creating campaigns and sending personalized messages to a specific group of customers filtered by certain rules at once.
+A software tool for creating for creating and managing projects and task incluing customised campaign messages

 ## Installation